Skip to Main Content

 Introduction and Research Methodology

-This guide is intended to assist MLS students with researching Capstone/seminar papers and Capstone projects.
-The guide identifies many of the resources most commonly used by students when doing this kind of writing.
+This guide identifies many of the resources most commonly used by students when researching Capstone/seminar papers and Capstone projects and offers information on search techniques.
 However, research is not a one-size fits all activity.
-The guide offers many suggestions for further research avenues, and students should also feel free to contact the reference team with any research questions.
+Students should always feel free to contact the reference team with any research questions.

-4. Synthesis -- Take the time to let the materials "percolate" in your brain.
-Consider how the materials relate to one-another and to your topic.
+• Review materials and take the time to let them "percolate" in your brain.
+Consider how the materials relate to your topic and each other.